In partnership with the self-employed, small businesses and entrepreneurs since 1982

 We believe in vibrant communities

 A strong and flourishing small business sector is essential to building and sustaining enriched communities.
-Communities are driven by small businesses who support causes—such as local charities, social organizations, the arts, and much more.
+Communities are driven by small businesses that support causes—such as local charities, social organizations, the arts, and much more.

 We believe passion brings ideas to life